fyrox-book/fyrox-book.github.io/src/tutorials/fps/fps-intro.md

 # First-person Shooter Tutorial

-This tutorial will guide your through a process of creation a simple 3D shooter, that will have basic character controller, weapons, projectiles, bots, animation, and simple AI.
+This tutorial series will guide your through a process of creation a simple 3D shooter, that will have basic character controller, weapons, projectiles, bots, animation, and simple AI.

+Keep in mind, that every tutorial part expects that you've read every previous part.
+It is needed to not explain all required actions over and over again.